 Staff members may have routine exposure to all chemical inventory, inclusive of hazardous materials, housed at all work sites for PACs, including but not limited to: the office, hospital, clinics, vehicles and warehouse.
 Chemical inventory reference materials are available to all staff in the form of hard copy and on-line Material Safety Data Sheets.

-Direct care with all types of vascular access devices (i.e.: PICCs, midlines, implanted, tunneled
+Direct experience with all types of vascular access devices.

-Two (2) years of recent clinical experience that demonstrates effective coordination of clinical care with a multidisciplinary team for the pediatric, adult and geriatric patients
+Two years of recent clinical experience that demonstrates effective coordination of clinical care for a broad range of patients (adult, pediatric and geriatric).

 NOTE: In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.